Nstamour-art/XogotDocs/Documentation.docc/Manual/animation/playing_videos.md

 The **GOP (Group of Pictures) size** (-g:v) is the max interval between keyframes.
 Increasing this value can improve compression with almost no impact on quality.
-The valid range goes from 0 to 2,147,483,648, although compression benefits will fade away and even be reversed as the GOP size increases.
-The default size (12) is too low for most types of content, it's therefore recommended to test higher GOP sizes before reducing video quality.
+The default size (12) is too low for most types of content, it's therefore recommended using higher GOP values before reducing video quality.
+Compression benefits will fade away as the GOP size increases though.
 Values between 64 and 512 usually give the best compression.

+> Note:
+>
+> Higher GOP sizes will increase max seek times with a sudden increase when
+> going beyond powers of two starting at 64.
+Max seek times with GOP size
+> 65 can be almost twice as long as with GOP size 64, depending on
+> decoding speed.
+>

 ### FFmpeg: Convert while preserving original video resolution